Carwyn James

 Carwyn Rees James (2 November 1929 – 10 January 1983) was a Welsh rugby union player and coach.
-He won two Welsh international caps but is most famous for his coaching achievements with Llanelli, the 1971 British Lions and the Barbarians, with all of whom he beat the All Blacks.
+He won two Welsh international caps but is most famous for his coaching achievements with the rugby club Llanelli and the 1971 British Lions and the Barbarians, with all of whom he beat the All Blacks.

-Early life
+Early life and education

 James was born in 1929, the son of a coalminer, in Cefneithin in the Gwendraeth Valley.
+He was educated at the village school, at Gwendraeth Grammar School in Drefach, at Llandovery College, and at Trinity College, Carmathen.
+He played rugby for and captained Wales Secondary Schools.

+At Aberystwyth University in his first year he studied Geography, Philosophy, Welsh History and Welsh, and Welsh alone in his final year.

 Teaching, navy, espionage

 James worked as a Welsh teacher by profession and later a lecturer at Trinity College, Carmarthen.
 He also served in the navy, and may have done spying work, although was a pacifist later in life.

 Rugby playing

 James played fly-half for Llanelli, playing his first game while still at Gwendraeth School.
+He later played for London Welsh RFC.

 He was capped for Wales twice in 1958, the second time at centre, but would probably have gained more caps had he not been in competition with Cliff Morgan for the fly-half spot.